storesafe/cordova-sqlite-storage/README.md

 # Cordova/PhoneGap SQLitePlugin

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android/iOS/WP8, with HTML5 Web SQL API
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android & iOS, with HTML5 Web SQL API.

-License for Android & WP8 versions: MIT or Apache 2.0
+License for Android version: MIT or Apache 2.0

 License for iOS version: MIT only

 ## WARNING: breaking change for Android version

-The automatic "`.db`" database file extension is [now removed](https://github.com/brodysoft/Cordova-SQLitePlugin/commit/3723cfc2dc933ae128fe9d5998efe4d76fcb0370) for the Android version, for consistency with the iOS & WP8 versions.
+The automatic "`.db`" database file extension is [now removed](https://github.com/brodysoft/Cordova-SQLitePlugin/commit/3723cfc2dc933ae128fe9d5998efe4d76fcb0370) for the Android version, for consistency with the other versions.
 For an existing app, you may have to open an existing database like:

 ```js
 var db = window.sqlitePlugin.openDatabase({name: "my.db"});